evilcyber.com

 Threaded Vs. Non-Threaded

 Barbells (as well as dumbbells) come with threaded or unthreaded ends (the portions of the bar where the plates go on).
-On those threaded, the plates are held in place with spinlocks you screw on, while on the others you have the choice between spring collars, which have to be squeezed to be put in place, and those that are slipped on and work like a vice.
+On those threaded, the plates are held in place with spinlocks you screw on, while on the others you have the choice between spring collars, which you squeeze to go into place, and those you slip on and work like a vice.

 A spring collar on a barbell